RibbonDiff — User Guide

 1. Click in the left or right editor to make that pane active.

 2. Press ⌘F to focus that pane's Find field in the header.
+If the editor title bar is hidden, RibbonDiff shows it first.
 If text is selected in the editor, RibbonDiff uses that selection as the query.
 Otherwise, if that pane's Find field is empty, RibbonDiff can prefill it from the standard macOS shared Find string.

 3. Type your query.
 Case-insensitive matches are highlighted as you type.